gradle/gradle-talks/talks/enterprise-admin/src/slides/02-content.md

 Adding the ability to perform some new function.
 For example, to compile CoffeeScript.

-Out of scope for this Webinar.
+Out of scope for this session.

-Keep an eye on [http://gradle.org/news](http://gradle.org/news) for announcements on a Webinar focussed on this topic.
+Keep an eye on [http://gradle.org/news](http://gradle.org/news) for announcements on a Webinar focussed on this topic (plugin development).

 ## Adding/Extending Conventions